sanu151/React-JS/README.md

 - Always use the `setState` function to update state values.
 - For more complex state updates, consider using libraries like Redux or Zustand.

-By following these guidelines, you can effectively manage object state in React and create dynamic and interactive user interfaces.

 ## Pass data from a child component to a parent component in React: